Child dies after fall from Royal Caribbean cruise ship docked in Puerto Rico

 "We pray God fills with strength this family who is living today a real tragedy," Maceira wrote on Twitter.

-A statement from Miami-based Royal Caribbean said the company's care team was assisting the victim's family.
+A statement from the Miami-based Royal Caribbean said the company's care team was assisting the victim's family.

 "We are deeply saddened by yesterday’s tragic incident, and our hearts go out to the family," the statement said.